 If you explore our website and check out some of our other blog posts, you’ll notice how often we discuss the benefits of animation and litigation graphics for trial.

 While it is important to use every tool you can to persuade a jury during trial that your argument is the right one, it’s just as important to take advantage of these tools outside of the court room as well.
 It’s often assumed that animation and graphics are only viable for cases that go to trial, but this is not true.

 Whether you are presenting your case to a jury, judge or mediator you need every advantage that you can get, and over the years a good amount of the work we have done has been specifically designed for mediations or structured settlement talks.

 Preparing an aggressive, state of the art presentation can be very beneficial in helping to persuade the fact finder in a case that has not gone to trial.
-In addition to the growing popularity of using litigation graphics, the cost of producing these services has significantly dropped in the past decade and animations that cost less than $5,000 are fairly common.
+In addition to the growing popularity of using litigation graphics, the cost of producing these services has significantly dropped in the past decade.
+Animations that cost less than $5,000 are now fairly common.

 As any legal team knows, preparing for a case involves hundreds of hours of work – including reviewing evidence, doing extensive research, interviewing witnesses and experts and preparing exhibits for their presentation.